 In addition to the Local Government Challenge, the CEC funds the Tribal Government Challenge, which is administered by the California Strategic Growth Council. $2.5 million in funding was awarded to help tribes conduct planning to identify solutions to reduce GHG emissions, improve clean energy access, and advance climate adaptation and resiliency on tribal lands and in tribal communities.

 Map of Local Government Challenge Grant Awardees

 The grant funds the launch of an advanced smart city open urban platform network, which will automatically track, benchmark, and reduce GHG and energy use of municipal facilities.
 The platform will help the city meet its climate action plan target to reduce municipal building consumption by 15 percent by 2020 and by an additional 25 percent by 2035.
 The City of San Diego project will be completed by Spring 2022.

 Grant amount: $1,995,963

-The money will be used to implement high-efficiency light-emitting diode lighting, a building automation system, and a 1 megawatt solar photovoltaic power generation system at the city's water pollution control plant.
-The project will help meet the goals of city's climate action plan, which includes the target to reduce community emissions to 25 percent below 2005 levels by 2020.
+San Leandro used grant funds to install high-efficiency light-emitting diode (LED) lighting, a building automation system, and a 1-megawatt solar photovoltaic power generation system at the city's water pollution control plant.
+The project helped meet the goals of the City's climate action plan, which includes a target to reduce community greenhouse gas emissions to 25 percent below 2005 levels by 2020.